jrp244/byu-cs324/hw-openmp/README.md

  2. What happens to the time associated with computation of the parallel region (i.e., the first `for` loop) as the computation time doubles?

+ 3. What is the speedup (`α`) of the *only the parallel region* (i.e., the first `for` loop) when four threads are used?

- 3. At what point (if any) did you observe stop observing the exepected performance gain in the parallel region of the code?
+ 4. At what point (i.e., how many threads) did you stop observing the expected performance gain in the parallel region of the code?

- 4. At the point you indicated in #3, what was the reason for the lack of additional performance gain?
+ 5. At the point you indicated in &#35;4, what was the reason for the lack of additional performance gain?

- 5. Using the "elapsed time" output by `time`, calculate the overall *speedup* (<code>S<sub>p</sub></code>) achieved when four cores were used (i.e., `p` = 4).
+ 6. Using the "elapsed time" output by `time`, calculate the *overall* speedup (<code>S<sub>p</sub></code>) achieved when four cores were used (i.e., `p` = 4).
 Show the steps you used to calculate it.

- 6. Using the result from #5, compute the efficiency (<code>E<sub>p</sub></code>) of using four cores (i.e., `p` = 4)?
+ 7. Using the result from &#35;6, compute the efficiency (<code>E<sub>p</sub></code>) of using four cores (i.e., `p` = 4)?
 Show the steps you used to calculate it.

- 7. Briefly explain why the efficiency calculated in #6 is less than 1.
+ 8. Briefly explain why the efficiency calculated in &#35;7 is less than 1.

- 8. Consider Amdahl's Law:
+ 9. Consider Amdahl's Law:

     <code>
     T<sub>α</sub> = pT/α + (1-p)T